Knowledge Rx highlights the latest information and resources on health care and trends. Check out

 the resources or a book to learn more about maintaining good health habits.

-The Community Health Library Branch is located on the first floor of Summa Barberton Hospital.
-We are open Monday-Friday 10 a.m. to 3 p.m.
+The Community Health Library Branch is located on the first floor of Summa Barberton Hospital just off the Central Elevators.
+Our hours are Monday-Friday 10 a.m. to 3 p.m.
 Our phone number is 330-615-3105.
-Visit us at www.barbertonlibrary.org and go to the Community Health Library links for more information.
+Send your e-mail questions to email@example.com.